Uganda police say raid newspaper, detain staff over article about president

 Local media including Red Pepper have reported this month on tensions between Uganda and neighbouring Rwanda over a range of economic and security disputes.

-“There’s no tension between Uganda and Rwanda...we have no problem at all (with Rwanda),” Uganda’s foreign affairs ministry spokeswoman, Margaret Kafeero, told Reuters.

-She said Uganda had not received any official complaint from Rwanda regarding any allegations of a plot against Kagame and that the reports in Ugandan media were “rumours”.

-Relations between the two countries are often complicated by a shared history which has by turns been a source of mutual suspicion and amity.
+Relations between the two countries are often complicated by their shared history which has by turns been a source of mutual suspicion and amity.

 Kagame, the Rwandan leader, grew up as a refugee in Uganda and also occupied a top position in the Ugandan army after serving in the guerrilla movement that helped Museveni take power in 1986.